ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Results

 \subsection{Ablations}

-In all of the ablation studies, ASiT is pretrained on AS-2M for only $10$ epochs employing the small variant of vision transformers, i.e. ViT-S, as the backbone of the student and the teacher of ASiT (unless mentioned otherwise).
+In all of the ablation studies, ASiT is pretrained on AS-2M from scratch for only $10$ epochs employing the small variant of vision transformers, i.e. ViT-S, as the backbone of the student and the teacher (unless mentioned otherwise).
 To assess the quality of the learnt representation, the pretrained models are finetuned on AS-20K and the mean average precision on the validation set is reported.

 \textbf{Effect of Different Recipes of ASiT.} The aim of this ablation study is to investigate the effect of the individual elements of the pretext learning, reported in Table \ref{tab:MCAUDIO_component}.
-First, we investigate the effectiveness of pretraining transformers as an autoencoder to reconstruct the input audio without any sort of corruption, i.e. $D(E(\mathbf{x})) = x$, where $x$ is the input audio, $E$ is the encoder which is ViT-S in our case, and $D$ is a lightweight reconstruction decoder.
+First, we investigate the effectiveness of pretraining transformers as an autoencoder to reconstruct the input audio without any sort of masking, i.e. $D(E(\mathbf{x})) = x$, where $x$ is the input audio, $E$ is the encoder which is ViT-S in our case, and $D$ is a lightweight reconstruction decoder.
 Expectedly, poor performance is obtained that is slightly better than training the model from scratch.
 Indeed, this is attributed to the fact that without proper choice of constraints, autoencoders are capable of learning identity mapping, i.e. memorising the input without learning any useful discriminative features.

-To regularise the transformer-based autoencoder, we incorporated input corruption along with spectrogram reconstruction, i.e. GMML, where the mAP jumped from 16.6 to 25.5 mAP.
+To regularise the transformer-based autoencoder, we incorporated input masking along with spectrogram reconstruction, i.e. GMML, where the mAP jumped from 11.2 to 28.4 mAP.
 We also investigated the effect of individually employing local contrastive learning and global contrastive learning.
-We found that the best individual task is GMML followed by local contrastive learning and the least effective individual task is global contrastive learning.
+We found that the best individual pretext training method is GMML, followed by local contrastive learning.
+The least effective individual task is global contrastive learning.

 Further, we investigated the effect of the different combination of the pre-text tasks.
-We found that using the spectrogram corruption along with the reconstruction loss on its own as a means of self-supervision provided an effective starting point for efficient downstream task finetuning.
+We found that using the spectrogram masking along with the reconstruction loss on its own as a means of self-supervision provided an effective starting point for efficient downstream task finetuning.
 Further marginal improvements can be made by extending the range of mechanisms for self-supervised pretraining.